myoung8223/las/README.md

 Turn on **Auto-connect** on the sender to have it reconnect to the saved code automatically the next time the page opens.

+### Password protection

+To stop an unauthorized device (for example, a student who discovers the app) from connecting to the display:

+1. On the **receiver**, set a value in **Require a password**.
+It is saved on that device, so you only set it once.
+2. On the **sender**, enter the **same password**.
+Senders that supply the wrong password — or none — are refused, and no audio ever reaches the display.

+The password is combined with the connection code and hashed (SHA-256) before being sent, so it is not transmitted in plain text during pairing.
+This is meant as practical prank-prevention for a shared environment, not high-security access control.
+The password is stored locally on each device (in the browser's local storage) so it persists between uses.

 ---

 ## Install as an app (PWA)